 Nuclear deterrence is the cornerstone of U.S. nuclear policy and strategy [2].
 A key component of deterrence theory that enables U.S. strategic objectives is the credibility of the nuclear capability.
 Two key attributes related to nuclear deterrence credibility are attribution capabilities to hold potential threats accountable and the surety of nuclear weapon systems to function if needed.

-The final full scale U.S. nuclear weapon testing was performed on 23 September, 1992.
+The final full-scale U.S. nuclear weapon testing was performed on 23 September, 1992.
 The non-proliferation of nuclear weapons and general health and environmental concerns from the radioactive emissions were key drivers for eliminating testing of any kind.
 The Comprehensive Test-Ban Treaty (CTBT) banned nuclear explosions for all signatories or supporting nations for an indefinite duration since 1996.
 A handful of tests have been conducted after the CTBT’s effective date; none have been by the U.S.

 The 2018 U.S. National Defense Strategy identified the modernization of the nu- clear triad as a key capability to meet requirements [3].
 Therefore, there is still a need for the capabilities previously provided through nuclear testing for the study of nu- clear environments to support the credibility of the nuclear deterrent.
 Previous work has shown that the loss of nuclear testing has created a capability gap to reproduce nuclear weapon environments of interest to national security applications including